 "You didn't think I forgot this was part of my job, did ya?"
 Jane asked, somewhat breathlessly, smirking down at Maura as she walked back towards the house.

 "What is it?"
-Maura asked nervously, her voice little more than a whisper when Jane looked up at her.
+Maura asked, her voice little more than a nervous whisper when Jane looked up at her.

 "It's too dark," Jane said quietly back.
 "I want to be able to see you."

 Maura stood up and instructed Jane to take her place on the bed.
-On her bare feet she padded silently over to the desk Jane had earlier hauled into the room and lit the lamp that was sitting on top of it.
-A soft, earthy glow was cast into the room, strangely calming in its effect as Maura returned to the bed.
+On her bare feet she walked over to the desk and lit the lamp sitting on top of it.
+A soft, earthy glow was cast into the room, calming in its effect as Maura returned to the bed.
 Jane had already taken off her boots and was about to stand up again before Maura shook her head and got down on her knees where Jane had been a few moments ago.

-"Okay," Jane said quietly, taking Maura's hands when they reached her gun-holding holster.
+"Okay," Jane whispered, taking Maura's hands when they reached her gun-holding holster.
 "I'll get it."
 She gingerly took off the holster, laying it on the floor between her boots and Maura's shoes.
 "Guess it wouldn't do to have that go off, would it?"

-"Most likely not," Maura said, silently grateful for Jane's attempt to lighten the mood.
+"Indeed not," Maura said, grateful for Jane's attempt to lighten the mood.

-But things got quite serious again very quickly.
+But things got quite serious again very fast.
 "All right, turn around," Jane requested, and Maura silently obeyed.

-Jane stood up and began the arduous process of untying, unbuttoning, and de-lacing Maura's dress—the joke being that this was one of the simpler ones the doctor had ever worn.
-Beneath it was only one slip, which she easily stepped out of, eventually leaving Maura in nothing but a corset and pantalets.
-She had very purposefully chosen not wear a layer beneath the corset, because she thought it would make her chest more pleasing to look at; and if Jane had been thinking, it might have occurred to her to turn Maura around for a look.
+Jane stood up and began the process of untying, unbuttoning, and de-lacing Maura's dress—the joke being that this was one of the simpler ones the doctor had ever worn.
+Beneath it was only one slip, which she easily stepped out of, leaving her in nothing but a corset and pantalets.
+She had chosen not to wear a layer beneath the corset, because she thought it would make her chest more pleasing to look at; and if Jane had been thinking, it might have occurred to her to turn Maura around for a look.
 As it was, neither of them really had the idea of stopping at this point.

 Maura pushed her hair to one side of her neck as Jane reached for the top knot of the corset and worked her way down.
 Each untied lace brought new centimeters of bare skin—skin Jane had never seen, never come close to seeing.
-A long v of bare, back skin was exposed by the time Jane had reached the last knot.
-When it came undone, the corset opened slightly, just asking to be removed.
+A long v of bare skin was exposed by the time Jane had reached the last knot.
 Jane didn't wait for Maura to verbalize the invitation; she just gulped and gently pulled the garment off.

 "Jane," Maura whispered, and she got a soft moan in return.
 Jane knew she would never tire of hearing her name said this way, like it was holy, like it was new.
 Maura moved her arm back, resting her hand on Jane's neck, encouraging her as Jane continued to nip at her neck.
 "Jane…" She seemed to have intuited how important it was to Jane that in this very reminiscent position, she hear her name, and often, not Jake's.